isaacholt100/bnum/README.md

 Rust provides 12 fixed-width integer types out of the box: `uN` and `iN`, for `N = 8, 16, 32, 64, 128`, as well as `usize` and `isize`.
 This interface has several limitations:
 - Only a few possible bit widths.
-- The types are distinct rather than being generic over bit width, meaning that generic code cannot automatically be written over arbitrary bit widths or signedness.
+- The types are distinct rather than being generic over bit width and signedness, meaning that generic code cannot automatically be written over arbitrary bit widths or signedness.
-- Each type must have the same overflow behaviour, globally controlled by the `overflow-checks` flag: either panic on overflow if `overflow-checks` is enabled, or wrap on overflow if not.
-If you wanted to specify custom overflow behaviour, you would have to use the `Wrapping<T>` or `Saturating<T>` wrapper types from the standard library, which are cumbersome.
+- Each type has the same overflow behaviour, which is globally controlled by the `overflow-checks` flag: either panic on overflow if `overflow-checks` is enabled, or wrap on overflow if not.
+To specify custom overflow behaviour, the `Wrapping<T>` or `Saturating<T>` wrapper types from the standard library must be used, which are cumbersome.

 `bnum` addresses each of these limitations by providing a _single generic integer type_ `Integer`, which has const-generic parameters to specify:
 - The bit width of the integer: any `usize` between `2` and `2**32 - 1`.
-- Whether the integer is signed or unsigned.
+- Whether the integer type is signed or unsigned.
 - The overflow behaviour of the integer: wrapping, saturating, or panicking.

 <!-- More specifically, `Integer<S, N, OM>` specifies an integer type which: